comharris/readme/docs/calendar.md

 ## General guidelines:

 - Meetings should be scheduled for 25 minutes on weekdays
+- Meetings with partners or managing directors of VC firms should be scheduled for 60 minutes on weekdays
 - The following guidelines on schedule are for San Francisco timezone:
   - 7am-9am SF time reserved for meetings with attendees outside North America
   - 9am-1pm SF time is for conventional and standing meetings